 Best time to visit the Netherlands

-The Netherlands' climate is quite similar to that of teh United Kingdom, featuring temperate and changeable conditions all year round, with lots of rainfall.
-The best time to visit is either in spring (April and May), when the tulips are in bloom, or in summer (July and August), when, despite the hordes of tourists, the lovely long days allow you to pack more sightseeing and adventuring into your holiday.
+The Netherlands' climate is quite similar to the United Kingdom's, featuring temperate and changeable conditions all year round, with lots of rainfall.
+The best time to visit is either in spring (April and May), when the tulips are in bloom, or in summer (July and August), when despite the hordes of tourists, lovely long days allow travellers to pack more sightseeing and adventuring into their stays.
 Read more on the Netherlands' Climate and Weather.

 What to see in the Netherlands

 - Admire the paintings of the Dutch Masters in Amsterdam's Rijksmuseum.

-- Visit the Anne Frank Museum for a poignant and humanising reminder of the tragedy of the Nazi occupation of the Netherlands in the 1940s.
+- Visit the Anne Frank Museum for a poignant and humanising reminder of the tragedy of Nazi occupation.

 - See the small town of Kinderdijk's historic windmills: an iconic sight, and what's sure to be an abiding memory of the Netherlands.

 What to do in the Netherlands

 - Take a tour through Amsterdam's famous canals for the perfect introduction to this historic city.

 - Dress up nicely, and head to Amsterdam's Red Light District (De Wallen) for an unforgettable night on the town.

 - Head to the Heineken Experience, and get a close-up look at how the Netherlands' favourite beer is brewed.

 Getting to the Netherlands

-There are plenty of direct cheap flights to the Netherlands available from a wide range of British and American destinations.
+There are plenty of cheap direct flights to the Netherlands from a big list of British and American cities.
 Several European low-cost carriers also offer cheap flights to Amsterdam's Schipol Airport.
 Get more information on Netherlands Airports.

 The Diary of Anne Frank by Anne Frank, The Girl with the Pearl Earring by Tracy Chevalier, Tulip Fever by Debroah Moggach, and The Black Tulip by Alexandre Dumas.